rob2fresh4this/Rock-Paper-Scissor-Lizard-Spock---CPU/README.md

 #### Revision History
 - [1/14/25] done

-# Review by:
+# Review by: Alan Batres
 ### Overall Feedback:
-- examples
+The Generator for the random CPU outcome works perfetly and I like that you utilized an array Great Job.